Wiseman stars as Warriors, Wizards open preseason in Tokyo

 The sellout crowd got glimpses of stars Curry, Draymond Green and Hachimura, as well as Beal.
 None of the Golden State starters played more than 20 minutes.
 By the third quarter, the teams were deep into their benches and gave reserves extended time in the game.

-Both teams showed some early turnovers, errant passes and shot under 33% in the first half.
-Both teams ended the game shooting under 37%.
+Both teams showed some early turnovers and errant passes and shot under 33% in the first half.
+Both ended the game shooting under 37%.

 THOMPSON OUT

 Warriors starting guard Klay Thompson didn’t play, with Jordan Poole starting in his place.
-Golden State coach Steve Kerr announced before the game that the Warriors are cautious with Thompson.
-He returned in January after missing 2 ½ seasons with a torn ACL in the 2019 NBA Finals, followed by a ruptured Achilles.
+Golden State coach Steve Kerr announced before the game that the Warriors were being cautious with Thompson.
+He returned in January after missing 2 1/2 seasons after suffering a torn ACL in the 2019 NBA Finals, followed by a ruptured Achilles.
 Thompson is not expected to play in Tokyo.

-For the Wizards, Will Barton, obtained from Denver in an off-season trade, missed the game with back tightness.
+For the Wizards, Will Barton, who was obtained from Denver in an offseason trade, missed the game with back tightness.

 ROOKIE WATCH